 Review summary: Canon 7D vs Fujifilm X-Pro1

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon 7D or the Fujifilm X-Pro1 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.